 Guest Members are organizations which are Associate members of the Eclipse Foundation who have been invited for one year, renewable, by the Steering Committee to participate in particular aspects of the activities of the Working Group.
 Typical guests include Java user groups, R&D partners, universities, academic research centers, etc.

 Guests may be invited to participate in committee meetings at the invitation of the respective committee, but under no circumstances do Guest members have voting rights.
-Guest members are required to execute the MicroProfile Participation Agreement once defined.
+Guest members are required to execute the MicroProfile Participation Agreement.